psirenny/opus-encode/README.md

 #opus-encode

-Node ogg opus audio encoder.
-This currently only works in the browser.
+Encode audio buffer streams to ogg opus.
+AFAIK, this only works in the browser.

 ##Installation